panrg/questions/draft-irtf-panrg-questions.md

-In order for information about paths to be exposed to an endpoint, and for the endpoint to make use of that information, it is necessary to define a common vocabulary for path properties.
-The elements of this vocabulary could include relatively static properties, such as the presence of a given node or service function on the path; as well as relatively dynamic properties, such as the current values of metrics such as loss and latency.
+In order for information about paths to be exposed to an endpoint, and for the endpoint to make use of that information, it is necessary to define a common vocabulary for path properties and paths.
+The elements of this vocabulary could include terminology for components of a path and properties defined for these components and/or for the entire path.
+Such properties may be relatively static, such as the presence of a given node or service function on the path; as well as relatively dynamic, such as the current values of metrics such as loss and latency.

 This vocabulary must be defined carefully, as its design will have impacts on the expressiveness of a given path-aware internetworking architecture.
 This